 Emirates

-Following the partial reopening of regional airspace, Emirates has resumed operations with a reduced flight schedule.
+Following the partial reopening of regional airspace, Emirates has resumed operations with a reduced flight schedule to 75 destinations, prioritizing repatriation, cargo, and existing bookings.

 Current operations (15–28 March 2026)